Star Wars Episode I: Obi-Wan's Adventures: Development

-In 2000, the two video game publishers LucasArts and THQ announced an agreement that would allow THQ to turn LucasArts licenses into games for the hand held console Game Boy Color.
+In 2000, game publishers LucasArts and THQ announced an agreement that would allow THQ to turn LucasArts licenses into games for the Game Boy Color.
 THQ had previously published the Game Boy Color game Star Wars: Yoda Stories, and began work on their second Star Wars-licensed product, Obi-Wan's Adventures, thereafter as part of the agreement with LucasArts.
-It was a port of the then upcoming game Star Wars: Obi-Wan, which was planned to be released for personal computers (PC) but was later canceled.
+It was originally a port of the then-upcoming game Star Wars: Obi-Wan, which was planned to be released for personal computers (PC) but was later canceled and moved for XBox as exclusive game.
 Obi-Wan's Adventures was first announced to the public in September 2000.

 THQ hired the third-party Game Boy developer HotGen to develop the game, which they described as "the most authentic Star Wars adventure on the Game Boy Color system."
 Mark Fisher, director of product development at HotGen, commented on the game: "THQ has a solid hold on the Game Boy Color market, and we look forward to collaborating with them on Star Wars: Obi-Wan's Adventures.
 Millions of Star Wars fans will have the opportunity to interact with their favorite characters in a brand new Star Wars adventure just in time for the holidays."
-Obi-Wan's Adventures was released in stores on December 6, 2000.
+Obi-Wan's Adventures was released in North America on November 24, 2000, followed by Europe on December 8, 2000.